john-science/python_for_scientists/classes/09_std_libs/lecture_09.5.md

 >>> os.rmdir('python_class')
 ```

-If you are familiar with basic computer admin, you will also find other useful tools in the `os` package.
+If you are familiar with command line basics from MacOs, Linux, or Unix, you will also find other useful tools in the `os` package.
 You can get and set environment variables (`getenv` & `putenv`), you can create and remove softlinks between files and folder (`link` & `unlink`), and a lot more.

 #### os.path